DUI CHarges in California

 California Vehicle Code 23226: Establishes that it is illegal to operate a motor vehicle while an open,

-partially emptied, or damaged alcoholic containers is kept within passenger
+partially emptied, or damaged alcoholic containers are kept within passenger

 compartments and seats within the vehicle.